FRIENDSHIP

 meet other kids who had similar interests.
 See kids every week eventually led me to

-became in initiating conversations.
-If it was up to me, I would not have taken the risk of
+became involved in initiating conversations.
+If it were up to me, I would not have taken the risk of

 them to their success.